Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 Frequently Asked Questions About Evaluation and Next Steps

-Urgency is shaped by the symptom pattern and red flags such as bleeding, fever, vomiting, weight loss, worsening pain, or a hard swollen abdomen.
+Urgency is shaped by the symptom pattern and red flags such as bleeding, fever, vomiting, weight loss, worsening pain, dehydration, or a hard swollen abdomen.

 Ready to Request a Workup?